Jordi M Carter

-As a preview of ‘Make it Happen’ – one piece of career advice for current Sussex students?
+One piece of career advice for current Sussex students?

 Set time aside every day to ask yourself questions about what you want to do with your life and career, and why.
 I remember reading Simon Sinek's Start With Why and one of the biggest lessons I learned is that when my why is precise, I gain more clarity in the what and how of everything that follows.
 It encourages you to investigate your own definition of 'success'.

 Jordi is among thousands of alumni on Sussex Connect.
 Join now to seek mentoring and industry advice and get a head start on your career.
 Visit sussexconnect.org